 Patrick Kadri, Deputy Chief Executive Officer and France, Mediterranean Europe, Africa, Middle East – LNG tanks Director

 Patrick Kadri was born in 1966 and is a graduate of Ecole Centrale Paris.
 In 1991, he joined Dumez Ile de France, within the Tendering Department, before being appointed Construction Manager in 1994.
 In 1997, he moved to Dumez GTM, first as Project Manager of a waste water treatment plant in Bogota, Colombia, and then as Development Manager for South America in 1998.
 The following year, he took the position of Deputy Director of the Business Unit based in Sao Paulo, Brasil.
 In 2003, he moved back to France and joined the Executive Committee of SOCATOP Joint Venture, in charge of the design and construction of Duplex A86 highway tunnel BOT project, near Paris.
 In 2004, he was appointed Director of VINCI Construction Grands Projets business in France.
 Between 2007 and 2011, Southern Europe, Turkey and exceptional bridges business line were added to his purview.

 In 2011, he was promoted to the position of Operational Director for France and Mediterranean Europe and joined the Executive Committee of VINCI Construction Grands Projets.
-Since 2012, his field of responsibility has widened to Operational Director for France, Mediterranean Europe, Africa, Near East and LNG tanks business line.
+Since 2012, his field of responsibility has widened to Operational Director for France, Mediterranean Europe, Africa, Middle East and LNG tanks business line.
 In 2017, he was promoted Deputy Chief Executive Officer of VINCI Construction Grands Projets.